Immerse in Reykjavik’s artistic heartbeat! City center’s captivating art scene, vibrant murals, and cultural gems await. Unleash creativity!

 During the non-snowy time of year, they close off the narrow streets, turning it into an outdoor art gallery; I found myself wandering through the streets of downtown Reykjavik, visiting the local cafes and shops.
 The unexpected outdoor art exhibit spanned the entire city and was refreshing for such dismal weather.

-In all honesty – I am not an art buff and wouldn’t recognize a well known artist if I hit them with my tiny Icelandic rental car.
-I’m just a simple guy, traveling the world and this was a VERY unexpected, pleasant surprise – something worth sharing with the world.
+In all honesty – I am not an art buff and wouldn’t recognize a well-known artist if I hit them with my tiny Icelandic rental car.

 If you’re passing through Iceland and have enough time to visit Reykjavik – you should!

 Everything you need to know before you visit Reykjavik Art

 HIGH SEASON (MOST EXPENSIVE)

 June – August

 September – May